5 Tips For Choosing The Right Bottle

 While your bottle garden kit can be set up in most bottle sizes, it’s going to work best in a 750ml bottle – such as a wine bottle.
 Why?
 The special smart soil that comes with your kit has been enriched with plant nutrients (plant food) that have been customized for a 750ml reservoir (bottle) size.

-While a smaller bottle such as a 12oz beer bottle will work ok, it means that the plant nutrients are going to be ~2x stronger than they need to be, plus it also means that down the road you’re going to be refilling your reservoir (bottle) ~2x more often.
+While a smaller bottle such as a 12oz beer bottle will work okay, it means that the plant nutrients are going to be ~2x stronger than they need to be, plus it also means that down the road you’re going to be refilling your reservoir (bottle) ~2x more often.
 We wanted to make this easy for you, hence we designed the product to work with a bigger bottle.

 The Right COLOR Bottle For Your Bottle Garden